 National income serves as an indicator of the nation’s economic activity.
-National income can be calculated by three methods, such as income method, value added method and expenditure method.
+It can be calculated by three methods such as income method, value-added method, and expenditure method.

 Formula for National Income

-This concludes the National Income Formula, which plays an important role in determining the income generated in a country.
-For more such formulas and concepts on Economics for Class 12, stay tuned to BYJU’S.
+This concludes the article on National Income Formula, which plays an important role in determining the income generated in a country.
+For more such formulas and concepts on economics for class 12, stay tuned to our website.